 Can mindfulness help you and your cybersecurity team to protect from malware, ransomware, and other cyber attacks?
 The answer is simple.
 A present mind will help you stay cyber-safe online!

 Should You Pay the Ransom When Your Computer is Infected?

 During a ransomware attack, Cybercriminals will provide specific instructions on how to execute the payment they requested.
 They even provide you with instructions that will assist you in the process of complying with their demands.

 Paying the ransom doesn’t guarantee that you will recover your information or that you won’t get attacked at a later time.

 The FBI doesn’t support paying a ransom in response to a ransomware attack, because it encourages cyber criminals to target more victims and provides other criminals the incentive to get involved in this type of illegal activities.
 If you are a victim of any type of ransomware, it would be wise to contact your local FBI field office, or file a report with the FBI’s Internet Crime Complaint Center (https://www.fbi.gov/ic3).
 This may feel like a scary step to take.
-Your story and the way ransomware happened to you or your company can be shared to help others and prevent them from becoming a victim.
+Your story and how ransomware happened to you or your company can be shared to help others and prevent them from becoming victims.

 How to Protect Against Malware vs Ransomware